-No. Course Outcomes K-Levels CO1 Develop a chronological understanding of the development of economic thought.
+No. Upon Completion of this course, the Students will be able K-Levels CO1 Develop a chronological understanding of the development of economic thought.
 K1 CO2 Relate the developments in different schools of thought with contemporary issues.
-K2 CO3 How economists think and how they make theories to understand and solve human issues.
-K3 CO4 To Gain knowledge about the ideas of Modern Indian Economists K4 CO5 Recommend and understand economic ideas like role of Technological Progress K5
+K2 CO3 How economists think and how they make theories to understand and solve human issues. К3 CO4 To Gain knowledge about the ideas of Modern Indian Economists K4 CO5 Recommend and understand economic ideas like role of Technological Progress K5

+Semester-I

-Semester-I Elective - MODERN ECONOMIC THOUGHT
+Elective - MODERN ECONOMIC THOUGHT

+CourseCode:23PECE11 Hrs/Week:5 Hrs/Semester:75 Credits:3